-7.3.2 Recovery from standby mode or a fault
+7.3.2 Recovery from Standby mode or a fault

-When the 34GD3000 is placed in standby mode or a fault condition causes a shutdown, the gate outputs are all driven low.
+When the 33GD3000 is placed in Standby mode or a fault condition causes a shutdown, the gate outputs are all driven low.
 The high-side gate drive is then disabled and locked to prevent unauthorized transitions.
 This requires an initialization sequence to recover normal operation at the end of this mode of operation.
-The initialization sequence is nearly identical to recovery from sleep mode, with the modification the initial pulse to the low-side control inputs can be reduced to a 100 ns pulse (the low-side gates may not actually change state).
-Then the initialization is completed by cycling the high-side gates to re-engage the gate drive and insure it is in the proper state prior to resuming normal operation.
+The initialization sequence is nearly identical to recovery from Sleep mode, with the modification that the initial pulse to the low-side control inputs can be reduced to a 100 ns pulse (the low-side gates may not actually change state).
+Then the initialization is completed by cycling the high-side gates to re-engage the gate drive and ensure it is in the proper state prior to resuming normal operation.

-A valid initialization sequence goes something like this:
+A valid initialization sequence would go something like this:

 - 1. SPI command to clear all interrupt conditions - 2.
-ENABLE1 and ENABLE2 are set high (LS outputs are now enabled) - 3.
-PA_LS, PB_LS and PC_LS are toggled high for at least 100 ns (HS gate drive outputs are enabled) longer if bootstrap capacitors need charged. - 4.
-Toggle nPA HS, nPB HS, and nPC HS low for deadtime plus at least 100 ns.
+ENABLE1 and ENABLE2 are set HIGH (LS outputs are now enabled) - 3.
+PA_LS, PB_LS and PC_LS are toggled HIGH for at least 100 ns (HS Gate Drive outputs are enabled) longer if bootstrap capacitors need charged. - Toggle nPA_HS, nPB_HS and nPC_HS LOW for DEAD TIME plus at least 100 ns.